mailin-api/sendinblue-ruby-gem/README.md

 ##Recommendation:

-Sendinblue Ruby GEM has been upgraded to new version 2.3 with object-based wrapper having new way of sending input parameters & return JSON Object in response.
+Sendinblue Ruby GEM has been upgraded to new version 2.4 with object-based wrapper & have new way of sending input parameters & return JSON Object in response.

 If earlier you were using version 2.0, & now upgraded to version 2.2 or higher, then you may face **ArgumentError: wrong number of arguments** in APIs.